ella-walker/weather_api_project/README.md

 # ⛷️ Ski Resort Snowfall Analysis
 A Python package for cleaning, exploring, and analyzing ski resort snowfall data.
 This project follows the full data-science pipeline: data collection, cleaning/wrangling, exploratory data analysis (EDA), and documentation.

+Here is the link to our website containing the Technical Report, Tutorial, and Documentation: https://ella-walker.github.io/weather_api_project/

 ## Features
 - **Data Cleaning**: Functions to clean and preprocess snowfall data.
 - **Exploratory Data Analysis**: Tools to visualize and analyze snowfall trends.